Tutorial on amortized optimization: Extensions

-Methods can end-to-end learn through the \emph{optimal value} $f(y^\star(x); x)$ to update other parameters that show up in the context.
-For example, variational autoencoders differentiate through the value, \ie the best approximation to the ELBO, to optimize their density model.
-The theory of \emph{why} this works is rooted in the optimization community's studies of \emph{envelope theorems} that describe settings where the minimum value can be differentiated by just differentiating the objective. \emph{Danskin's envelope theorem} \citep{danskin1966theory} in convex settings is one of the earliest and has been extended into more general settings, \eg, in \citep[Prop.
+Methods can end-to-end learn through the \emph{optimal objective value} $f(y^\star(x, \varphi); x, \varphi)$ to update parameters $\varphi$ that show up in the context --- \ie by taking $\ell=f$ in \cref{eq:learn-context}.
+For example, variational autoencoders differentiate through the objective value, \ie the best approximation to the ELBO, to optimize the data log-likelihood of a parameterized decoder $\log p(x\mid z; \varphi)$.
+The theory around this is rooted in the optimization community's studies of \emph{envelope theorems}, which describe settings where the minimum value can be differentiated by just differentiating the objective. \emph{Danskin's envelope theorem} \citep{danskin1966theory} in convex settings is one of the earliest and has been extended into more general settings, \eg, in \citep[Prop.
 A.22]{bertsekas1971control} and \cite{carter2001foundations,milgrom2002envelope,bonnans2013perturbation}.
 In the unconstrained and non-convex \cref{eq:opt}, the envelope theorem gives

-at a point $\bar x$ under mild assumptions, showing that differentiating through the $\min$ operation is equivalent to differentiating through just the objective at the optimal solution $y^\star(x)$.
+at a point $\bar\varphi$ under mild assumptions, showing that differentiating through the $\min$ operation is equivalent to differentiating through just the objective at the optimal solution $y^\star(x, \varphi)$.